Chemin de fer du Montenvers

-The Montenvers Railway or Chemin de fer du Montenvers (/fr/) is a rack railway line in the Haute-Savoie department of France.
-The line runs from a connection with the SNCF, in Chamonix, to the Hotel de Montenvers station, at the Mer de Glace, at an altitude of 1913 m.
+The Montenvers Railway or Chemin de fer du Montenvers (/fr/) is an alpine rack railway line in the Haute-Savoie department of France.
+It runs from Chamonix-Montenvers station in the valley in Chamonix (providing a connection with the SNCF service at Chamonix-Mont-Blanc station nearby) to Montenvers-Mer de Glace station near the Mer de Glace, at an altitude of 1913 m.
+Opened in 1909, it was electrified in 1954.